-- 1. develops knowledge and understanding in the field of public participation, regarding natural-scientific topics in societal processes. - 2. applies this knowledge by developing a participation-plan.
+- develops knowledge and understanding in the field of public participation, regarding natural-scientific topics in societal processes. - applies this knowledge by developing a participation-plan.
 Attention is paid to different levels of participation and methods and tools of participation.
-Also, a distinction of the different stakeholders is made, and ways to reach them are explored. - 3. is introduced in and applies the methods and tools for the design of an objective and research questions of a research plan. - 4. is able to formulate an advice by means of a group discussion and to present and argue this advice in front of experts in the field of participation.
+Also, a distinction of the different stakeholders is made, and ways to reach them are explored. - 3. is able to present this participation-plan to the group.